ArturLuisOliveira/dblunch-serverless-api/README.md

-# DBeat serverless api
+# DBeat serverless API

-This is an serverless api demo project using AWS Cloud Development Kit, made for portfolio reasons.
-CDK allows to easilly deploy AWS infrastructure as code, transforming the code into a AWS CloudFormation templates.
+This is a serverless API made for portfolio reasons using AWS Cloud Development Kit.
+The cloud development kit, or just CDK, is tool that allows easy deployment of AWS infrastructure as code, internally transforming the code into AWS CloudFormation templates.

+The application main file to understand this API logic is `lib/dblunch-serverless-api-stack.ts`.
+It calls all the other files.

 ## Setup

 To run CDK commands you need to have it installed in your machine.
-You also need your AWS credentials adjusted.
+You also need your AWS credentials adjusted locally.
 You can check the get started CDK guide https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html.

 -   `npm install -g aws-cdk` install CDK globaly

-The application main file is `lib/dblunch-serverless-api-stack.ts`.

 ## Environment Variables